ltw-webdev-1/curriculum/dinosaur-designs.md

   - title: "Web fonts"
     before: |
-      1. Go to Google Fonts and find the Patua One typeface—[see the step-by-step tutorial](/topics/google-fonts/)
+      1. Go to Google Fonts and find the Patua One typeface. [(Follow this step-by-step tutorial if you need help.)](/topics/google-fonts/)
       2. Add it to a collection and use it
       3. Include the new font in your HTML
       4. Change the headings and the navigation to use the new font